haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 Although ClusterRole is something that is applied across the entire cluster and RoleBinding only operates within a Namespace, combining the two results in the RoleBinding limiting the ClusterRole operations to resources in that Namespace.

-> Because we are combining it with RoleBinding, it will limit it to the specified Namespace.
+> Because we are combining it with RoleBinding, it will limit it to the specified or default Namespace.

 #### Bind user to a Role that provides 'view' access to all Namespaces